open-metadata/OpenMetadata/openmetadata-docs/content/deployment/kubernetes/gke.md

 For more information on airflow helm chart values, please refer to [airflow-helm](https://artifacthub.io/packages/helm/airflow-helm/airflow/8.5.3).

-Follow [OpenMetadata Kubernetes Deployment](/deployment/kubernetes) to install and deploy helm charts with NFS volumes.
+Follow [OpenMetadata Kubernetes Deployment](/deployment/kubernetes) to install and deploy helm charts with nfs volumes.
 When deploying openmetadata dependencies helm chart, use the below command -

 ```commandline